subaru710/angular-jwt-src-pipe/README.md

 ```html
 <img [src]="/images/12345678.jpg" class="img-thumbnail"/>
 ```
-But the access will fail because the authentication header is not added to the html request.
+But the access will fail because the authentication header is not added to the http request.

 # Usage
 Dependency: angular2-jwt